AkiraJkr/Metal-Gear-Solid-Peace-Walker-HD-Textures/README.md

 # Metal Gear Solid Peace Walker HD Textures
 A Texture Pack for Metal Gear Solid Peace Walker, for use in the PPSSPP Emulator.
 This Texture Pack was made for the US version of Peace Walker.
-There are no guarantees it may work on EU or JP.
+It is compatible with EU, but I can't confirm if the JP version works.

 This is a project that ANYONE can contribute to, simply contact my Discord!
 AkiraJkr#6764